 Luteinizing HormoneSkip to the navigation

 - In women, LH helps regulate the menstrual cycle and egg production ( ovulation ).
-The level of LH in a woman's body varies with the phase of the menstrual cycle.
-It increases rapidly just before ovulation occurs, about midway through the cycle (day 14 of a 28-day cycle).
+How much LH is in a woman's body depends on the phase of her menstrual cycle.
+This hormone goes up fast just before ovulation occurs, about midway through the cycle (day 14 of a 28-day cycle).
 This is called an LH surge.
-Luteinizing hormone and follicle-stimulating hormone levels rise and fall together during the monthly menstrual cycle.
+Luteinizing hormone and follicle-stimulating hormone levels rise and fall together during the monthly cycle.

 - In men, LH stimulates the production of testosterone , which plays a role in sperm production.